 The summit plateau ends abruptly at the northeast peak, just beyond the summit elevation of 5742.
 Enjoy the views and the breeze, then return back the way you came, climbing back up and over the ridge between San Gabriel and Disappointment.

-Mostly excellent.
 Although many of the trail signs have been knocked down or have gone missing, with a map or good notes, it's very easy to know where you're going on this route.
-The ridge trail to the summit of Mount Markham is not on maps, and is steep and partially overgrown, but it would be very difficult to get lost on it -- you either go straight or off the side of the mountain.
+The ridge trail to the summit of Mount Markham is not on maps, and is steep and partially overgrown, but it would be very difficult to get lost on it

 You can follow the Mount Lowe Road or the Trail down to the walk-in Mount Lowe Campground, on the site of the former Ye Alpine Inn.